NVIDIA-AI-IOT/deepstream_reference_apps/README.md

 This registers the plugin with the name `dsexample` so that the deepstream-app can pick it up and add to it's pipeline.
 Now go to `sources/gst-yoloplugin/` and run `make && sudo make install` to build and install the plugin.

 2. Tegra users working with Deepstream 1.5 and Jetpack 3.3 will have to regenerate the `.cache` files to use the standard caffe models available in the SDK.
 This can be done by deleting all the `.cache` files in `/home/nvidia/Model` directory and all its subdirectories and then running the nvgstiva-app using the default config file.

+3. Tesla users working with Deepstream 2.0/TensorRT 4.x/CUDA 9.2, checkout the [DS2 version](https://github.com/vat-nvidia/deepstream-plugins/releases/tag/DS2) of this repo to avoid any build conflicts.